-However, if left unchecked, it negatively impacts job performance, becomes detrimental to personal relationships, and makes us vulnerable to depression, anxiety, and burnout (Rees et al., 2015).
+However, if left unchecked, it negatively impacts job performance; becomes detrimental to personal relationships; and makes us vulnerable to depression, anxiety, and burnout (Rees, Breen, Cusack, & Hegney, 2015).

-However, for some individuals—psychologists describe them as resilient—highly stressful environments appear to have no effect, and they can even be seen to thrive.
+However, for resilient individuals, highly stressful environments appear to have no effect, and they can even be seen to thrive.

-Aside from the advantage to the employee, workplace resilience also provides gains to the company’s operational performance.
-After all, building resilience in staff protects their health, reduces sickness, and supports consistent, higher quality performance.
+Aside from the advantages for employees, workplace resilience also provides gains to the company’s operational performance.
+Building resilience in staff members protects their health, reduces sickness, and supports consistent, higher quality performance.

 It’s a win–win situation for any organization.
 But how do they do it?

-Interventions promoting resilience, when introduced into high-stress workplaces, have been found to improve staff self-efficacy, optimism, job satisfaction, goal attainment, and productivity (Mcewen & Boyd, 2018).
+When introduced into high-stress workplaces, interventions promoting resilience have been found to improve staff self-efficacy, optimism, job satisfaction, goal attainment, and productivity (McEwen & Boyd, 2018).

 Firstly, choose your parents wisely.